 Cruse Bereavement Care Scotland is a National Charity, working through dedicated trained teams located in ten regions throughout Scotland.
 You may realise that bereavement is not a subject which readily attracts support and funding; yet it is an experience which we, and our families, will all go through.

 If Cruse Bereavement Care Scotland is going to be able to offer support and help to those who struggle with the pain and sadness of loss, then we need to enrol the support of people like you!!

 As a charity supporting bereaved people in Scotland we depend heavily on the work of volunteers.
-Our current team of 350 volunteers includes skilled listeners, counsellors, administrators, fund raisers, IT experts, trainers, treasurers, managers and other support roles.
+Our current team of around 300 volunteers includes skilled listeners, counsellors, administrators, fund raisers, IT experts, trainers, treasurers, managers and other support roles.

 We are constantly looking to recruit and train volunteers as skilled listeners, people who have completed the COSCA Counselling Skills Certificate and who are able to complete our Specialist Module in Bereavement and Loss.
 Since training takes time, we are keen for our new volunteers to assist us in other ways as they await qualification.
 For instance, we need volunteer receptionists to support our listeners and counsellors, to avoid lone working.
 We are also looking for people interested in assisting with other roles.
 We need people who would like to learn more about our work through helping with fundraising events, administration and a range of other tasks.

 Cruse is committed to continuing professional development and we have a policy of developing the listening skills of all our volunteers.
 Some volunteers undertake further training which enables them to work with children and young people, or to carry out our Initial Client Interviews where we ensure that the most appropriate support is provided.
 Others become involved in answering our phoneline, which is currently being developed to provide telephone support.